 Matthew X. Lowe, PhD.

 July 2018:"Temporal dynamics underlying sound discrimination in the human brain" to be presented at the conference on Cognitive Computational Neuroscience (CCN) 2018

 June 2018:"Discriminating scene categories from brain activity within 100 milliseconds" accepted for publication in Cortex.

 AboutMatthew X. Lowe is currently a postdoctoral associate at the Massachusetts Institute of Technology (MIT) in the Computer Science and Artificial Intelligence Lab (CSAIL) (PI: Aude Oliva; Computational Perception and Cognition Lab).
 Matthew obtained his PhD from the University of Toronto (PIs: Jonathan S. Cant; Susanne Ferber), and his bachelor's degree from the University of Cape Town.
-Broadly, he is interested in the neural mechanisms underlying perception, and more specifically, the spatial and temporal dynamics underlying the processing of complex scenes within the brain.
+Broadly, he is interested in the neural mechanisms underlying perception, and more specifically, the spatial and temporal dynamics underlying the processing of visual and auditory input.